 Christians should be characterized by compassion and mercy – because our God is the “Father of all compassion and the God of all comfort” (2 Corinthians 1:3,4).

-Good News currently has seven distinct Mercy / Compassion ministries.
+Good News currently has several ongoing Mercy / Compassion ministries.
 You are invited to be a part of this effort to show the love of God in a practical way.
 Any help is appreciated.
-Couples or families serving together are welcome.
+Couples, families or Life Groups serving together are welcome.
+Cash donations to support these ministries are welcome.
 For more information call the Chapel office at 508 226 2916 or send e-mail to firstname.lastname@example.org

 “I needed clothes and you clothed me…” – Matthew 25:36

 The last Saturday morning of each month hundreds of pounds of “new to you” clothes are given away here at the Chapel free to those who need them.
 The free clothes make it easier for those in need who are choosing between clothes, food, the rent or electricity this month.
 Your help is needed to sort new donations, set up tables, lay out the clothes, serve the guests and then pack up and store the clothes until next month.
 If you would like to serve on the Free Clothes team, contact the Chapel office by calling 508 226 2916, or email to firstname.lastname@example.org

 Celebrate Recovery is a Christ-centered 12-Step Recovery Program based on 8 Recovery Principles derived from the Beatitudes — a 12-Step program where our Higher Power is Jesus Christ.
 This opportunity is for anyone and everyone with any hurt, habit or hang-up that has been an obstacle to discovering the abundant life that has been promised to us in Jesus Christ.
 CR meets every Monday evening from 6:30-8:30PM at GNBC, 235 West Street, Attleboro.
 For more information call 508.226.2916 or send an email to email@example.com.